Chris Argyris: Work

 Argyris' early research explored the impact of formal organizational structures, control systems and management on individuals and how they responded and adapted to them.
 This research resulted in the books Personality and Organization (1957) and Integrating the Individual and the Organization (1964).
 He then shifted his focus to organizational change, in particular exploring the behaviour of senior executives in organizations, in Interpersonal Competence and Organizational Effectiveness (1962) and Organization and Innovation (1965).

 From there he moved on to an inquiry into the role of the social scientist as both researcher and actor (Intervention Theory and Method (1970); Inner Contradictions of Rigorous Research (1980) and Action Science (1985) – with Robert Putnam and Diana McLain Smith).
 His fourth major area of research and theorizing – in significant part undertaken with Donald Schön – was in individual and organizational learning and the extent to which human reasoning, not just behavior, can become the basis for diagnosis and action (Theory in Practice (1974); Organizational Learning (1978); Organizational Learning II (1996) – all with Donald Schön).
 He has also developed this thinking in Overcoming Organizational Defenses (1990) and Knowledge for Action (1993).

 Adult personality

 Argyris believed that managers who treat people positively and as responsible adults will achieve productivity.
-Mature workers want additional responsibilities, variety of tasks, and the ability to participate in decisions.
+Mature workers want additional responsibilities, a variety of tasks, and the ability to participate in decision-making.
 He also came to the conclusion that problems with employees are the result of mature personalities managed using outdated practices.